 - Tall players face different physical challenges that often do not get addressed in a generalized basketball practice.

 - Being tall can create social-emotional challenges for young female athletes that impact their confidence.
-Being around other tall players can have a tremendous impact on their confidence.
+Being around other tall players can greatly improve their self-confidence.

 The Tall Player Project is designed to address some of these challenges and help tall players stay in the game and reach their full potential.

-For the 2017-18 season, the program consists of four centralized training sessions led by Agnes Borg, Ontario Basketball Women’s Technical Lead, and provincial team coach Fabienne Blizzard.
+For the 2018–19 season, the program consists of four centralized training sessions led by Agnes Borg, Ontario Basketball Women’s Technical Lead.

 Details about the training sessions are below.